 This upgrade is expected to be completed in 2020.

-- Customer Portal: All customer will have access to hourly, daily, and monthly water consumption information.
+- Customer Portal: All customers will have access to hourly, daily, and monthly water consumption information.
 This information can be used to see how and when you are using water in your home or business.
-It may help you to determine when a leak started, how much water an irrigation system uses, the effect of a high efficiency washer upgrade, and more!
+It may help you to determine when a leak started, how much water an irrigation system uses, the effect of a high-efficiency washer upgrade, and more!

 - Customized Water Alerts: Set customizable alerts to alert you when you are going to exceed a specific water use or billing threshold for the month

-The process for manually reading the consumption on your new AMI (digital) register is different than the process for reading the consumption on your old AMR (analog) register.
+The process for manually reading the consumption on your new i-Meter is different than the process for reading the consumption on your old AMR (analog) register.
 For more information on how to manually read your meter or check for leaks, see the following page: